jayleetx/thesisdown_test/README.md

   - Double check that the files referenced for `bibliography` and `csl` are correct.
-If you change the citation format or have a differently named file,
+If you change the citation format or have a differently named file, this needs to be updated.

-  - `lot` and `lof` are “List of tables” and “List of figures” respectively, leave this as true to match the thesis formatting requirements.
+  - `lot` and `lof` are “list of tables” and “list of figures” respectively; leave these as true to match the thesis formatting requirements.

   - To include extra LaTeX packages, uncomment lines 43-44 and change/add packages as needed.

-  - Your introduction gets written directly into this file, under the “Introduction” header.

-#### Adding, subtracting, or renaming chapters
+### Adding, subtracting, or renaming chapters

 By default, [`_bookdown.yml`](index/_bookdown.yml) handles the chapter ordering.
 The third line of this file (`rmd_files`) defines which files are combined to create the actual thesis document.
 You can add a chapter by adding it to the directory and this list, and delete one by removing it from the list.
+As long as the list matches what you want to have in your thesis and the correct file names, all should be well.

-#### Appendix
+### Appendix

 If you have code in one of the Rmd files that breaks the visual flow of the thesis but should still be included, the appendix is a good place to